typingincolor/typhoon/README.md

 ## 'at' service

-Calls the specified url at a given point in time (only works for "now"...)
+Calls the specified url at a given point in time.
+I have used the [chronic][4] gem to parse the date, so it can make sense of pretty much anything...

 `curl -X POST -d @test_at_call.json http://localhost:4567/at`